cli-kit/cli-rc/README.md

 function loaded(err, rc)
 ```

+The `rc` argument is an object that is the merged result of loading and parsing all rc files that exist and did not trigger an error.

+Errors are decorated with a `file` property to indicate the file that caused the error condition.

 The `err` argument will be an `Error` if:

 * There was an error parsing a file as JSON (`SyntaxError`).